 To allow a mesh to receive lighting from the probe system, you should enable the Use Light Probes option on its Mesh Renderer:

 The probe interpolation requires a point in space to represent the position of the mesh that is receiving light.
-By default, the centre of the mesh's bounding box is used but it is possible to override this by dragging a Transform to the Mesh Renderer's Light Probe Anchor property (this Transform's position will be used as the interpolation point instead).
+By default, the centre of the mesh's bounding box is used but it is possible to override this by dragging a Transform to the Mesh Renderer's Anchor Override property (this Transform's position will be used as the interpolation point instead).
 This may be useful when an object contains two separate adjoining meshes; if both meshes are lit individually according to their bounding box positions then the lighting will be discontinuous at the place where they join.
 This can be prevented by using the same Transform (for example the parent or a child object) as the interpolation point for both Mesh Renderers.

 When an object using light probes is the active selected object in the Light Probes Scene View mode, its interpolated probe will be rendered on top of it for preview.
 The interpolated probe is the one used for rendering the object and is connected with 4 thin blue lines (3 when outside of the probe volume) to the probes it is being interpolated between: